rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 ### Testing the Synchronization of the Redis Master-Slave between clusters and interacting with our FrontEnd using Submariner tunnels

 To test the sync between the data from the Redis Master<->Slave, let's write some data into our frontend.
-Access to the route of the guestbook App y write some data:
+Access the route of the guestbook App and write some data:

 [![](/images/rosa-submariner7.png "ROSA Submariner")]({{site.url}}/images/rosa-submariner7.png)